Skip to main content

 CREATE REFERENCE TABLE

-You may specify initial sequence value with START keyword.
+You may specify initial sequence value with the START keyword.

 DROP SEQUENCE